TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 A third problem can occur with nested branch predicates where a solution for subsequent conditions must be found without violating any of the earlier conditions.

+#### Applying Variable Dependency Analysis
+Variable dependence analysis allows you to determine the subset of input variables that cannot affect the outcome at a branch predicate.
+This allows for reduction of the search space.

+#### Generating Input Sequences
+Another problem for structural test data generation are test objects with internal states.
+In theses situations an input sequence is required to cover certain structures.

+A further problems with state-based systems is their tendency to make use of flag and enumeration variables to control the current state.